An overview of what I am going to build:

 The idea was simple,

 - Have a text field so people can input an amount

 - Click on the button to calculate the result

 I could not sleep the previous night.
 So I got up to my computer with enthusiasm.
 I built the logic first.

 While trying to work on it, I learned the hard way: following a tutorial is easy but building something on my own doesn’t always behave the same way.

 Looking at my code, I rush coded a lot.
-I did not commented the code, I didn’t even used semantic variable names.
+I did not comment on the code, I didn’t even use semantic variable names.

 Variable $b should have been called ‘balance’.

 I also didn’t add a class or ID for the input button text, which would’ve to make my life a bit more easier.

 So you see all the code is a mess and harder to follow through.